Introduction to Concrete Engraving

 - Surface Preparation:

-- After the engraving is complete, remove any residual dust or debris from the engraved area.
-A gentle cleaning with a brush or compressed air can be effective.
+- After engraving, remove any dust or debris from the engraved area.
+Using a brush or compressed air can help reveal the details of the engraved design.

 - Optional Surface Treatment: